JvanKatwijk/SDRunoPlugin_drm/README.md

 ------------------------------------------------------------------------------

-The drm plugin for SDRuno is - as the name suggests - a plugin for decoding drm signals transmitted on shortwave.
+The drm plugin for SDRuno is - as the name suggests - a plugin for decoding DRM (Digital Radio Mondiale) signals transmitted on shortwave.

 ![overview](/drm-decoder.png?raw=true)